 - How do I pass down not only my wealth but, more importantly, my values to the next generation?

-- How can I encourage my children to make their own wealth?
+- How can I encourage my children to create their own wealth?

-- How can I interest them in investments and key tax concepts?
+- How can I interest them in investments and key tax and legal concepts?

-The quantity of knowledge to pass-down can seem daunting at first.
-That’s why we’re here to help.
+The quantity of knowledge to pass-down can seem daunting at first; we’re here to help.
 We understand that each individual is unique.
-The Financial Literacy E-Learning Program is curated to enable participants to learn at their own pace and in their own setting.
-The online format provides a flexible and tailored learning experience with easy access to our finest resources, experts, and bespoke modules.
+Our Financial Literacy Program is curated to enable participants to learn at their own pace and in their own setting.
+The flexible online format provides a tailored learning experience with easy access to our finest resources, experts, and bespoke modules.

-These educational modules bring awareness to the opportunities, issues and challenges of managing a family enterprise.
-Through each, we commit to addressing what matters to you and your family; effectively providing your family members with the information needed to inspire them to join the family enterprise.
+Educational modules bring awareness to the opportunities, issues, and challenges of managing a family enterprise.
+Through each, we commit to addressing what matters specifically to you and your family; effectively providing your family members with the information needed to inspire them to join the family enterprise.

 Each family is unique.
 As is our Financial Literacy Program.

-Let our dedicated team of professionals put their passion and experience to work for you and your family.
-Our Richter team is here to provide the finest resources and a comprehensive learning experience to prepare your next generation for the business, so you can focus on preparing your business for the next generation without worry.
+Richter provides interactive resources and a comprehensive learning experience to prepare your next generation for the business, so you can focus on preparing your business for the next generation without worry.

 Meet our expertsThe people behind the expertise.